Skip to content

 You are entitled to parental leave regardless of whether the other parent also claims parental leave

-You can get parental leave:
+You can take parental leave:

 • for your biological child